squid-cache/squid-cache.github.io/SquidFaq/SquidLogs.rst

 {{{
 [date] URL peerstatus peerhost
 }}}

 == access.log ==

 Most log file analysis program are based on the entries in ''access.log''.
-Currently, there are two file formats possible for the log file, depending on your configuration for the ''emulate_httpd_log'' option.
-By default, Squid will log in its native log file format.
-If the above option is enabled, Squid will log in the common log file format as defined by the CERN web daemon.

-The common log file format contains other information than the native log file, and less.
-The native format contains more information for the admin interested in cache evaluation.
+[:Squid-2.6:Squid 2.6] allows the administrators to configure their logfile format with great flexibility previous version offered a much more limited functionality.

+Previous versions allow to log accesses either in native logformat (default) or using the [:http://www.w3.org/Daemon/User/Config/Logging.html#common-logfile-format:http common logfile format] (CLF).
+The latter is enabled by specifying the ''emulate_httpd_log'' option in squid.conf.

 === The common log file format ===
 The [http://www.w3.org/Daemon/User/Config/Logging.html#common-logfile-format Common Logfile Format] is used by numerous HTTP servers.
 This format consists of the following seven fields: